altdesktop/i3-style/doc/spec.md

 ## i3-config-builder Objects

 An *i3-config-builder object* is always a single object.
 The i3-config-builder object may optionally have any of the members described below at its root.
 Each of the keys for the i3-config-builder object and all their members must only consist of word characters, digits, and the underscore.

+### The Meta Object

+The *meta object* may be present at the root of the i3-config-builder object with the key `meta`.
+If present, its value must be an object which may contain any of the following keys:

+* `description`

+If `description` is present, it must be a string less than 140 characters long and should briefly describe the purpose of the object.

 ### The Colors Object